MartinStokroos/ezResponseBox/README.md

 GPIO21 | positive logic outputs | negative logic outputs

 ## Preparing your Raspberry Pico
 Hookup one or more buttons to your pico.
 Connect the pico to the PC while pressing and holding the BOOTSEL button.
 A mass storage device will pop up.
 Drag the uf2 firmware file into the drive and ready you are!
+The uf2 firmware file can be found under the release download on this Github page.

 ## A 10$ Response Box
 A two button response box | bottom side